rubenerd/rubenerd.com/content/post/2016/back-in-august-2006.markdown

 - ten-years-of-rubenerd
 location: sydney
 ---
-Rubénerd became a blog in 2004, but I didn't really start writing seriously on it till 2006.
+Rubenerd became a blog in 2004, but I didn't really start writing seriously on it till 2006.
 That was a decade ago already (wow), so I thought it'd be fun to see what I was talking about exactly ten years ago.

 ### Jamie Oliver